jquinss/PasswordManager/README.md

 * Users can autogenerate passwords.
 * Users can customize the criteria used to autogenerate passwords (e.g. length, number to characters, etc.).
 * Users can copy password properties to the clipboard from the editor.
+* Users can edit password entities.

 ### To Do

-* Users can edit password entities.
 * Users can view basic information about password entities for quick identification.
 * Users can create policies to enforce the strength of passwords.
-* Users can create different profiles for password criteria.
+* Users can create policies to generate passwords with particular requirements.
 * Users can be informed about the strength of the generated password.
 * Users can copy password properties to the clipboard from the treeview context menu.
 * Users can have an option to see the hidden password.